Descent from Leicestershire after 1455

 Agenste the said Robert's mynde...

 A further fine disposed of other Woodford manors into the hands of the five sons including Thorpe Arnold, Burton St Lazars, Brentingby and possibly Ashby Folville.
-A manuscript quoted by Nichols records that Robert `by council with his younger sons' burned various documents that would have provided evidence of Ralph's right to inherit Ashby Folville:
+A manuscript quoted by Nichols records that Robert `by council with his younger sons' burned documents that provided evidence of Ralph's right to inherit Ashby Folville:

 As oulde men could testyfye: and then the said Raufe, after hys (grandfather's) dyssese, enteryd yn The manour of Ascheby; and founde a ded, by the which The vycar of Asscheby was ynsessed: ... and (he) Enteryd yn the said manor, and so did voyd the fyne.